freight forwarding

 Freight forwarding involves navigating a range of challenges, including:

-Unforeseen Costs: Unexpected expenses, such as demurrage charges or increased tariffs, can disrupt budgets.
-Freight forwarders provide detailed cost estimates to minimize surprises.
+2. Unforeseen Costs: Unexpected expenses, such as demurrage charges or increased tariffs, can disrupt budgets.
+Freight forwarders provide detailed cost estimates to minimise surprises.

 Financial Considerations in Freight Forwarding